thesandboxgame/sandbox-smart-contracts/README.md

 # Technical Documentation

-You can explore here the documentation of our tokens and blockchain featurs:
+You can explore here the documentation of our tokens and blockchain features:

 - our ERC-20 token : [SAND](documentation/Sand.md)
 - Meta-Transaction implementation (EIP-1776) : [Meta-Transactions](documentation/meta_transactions.md)